Microsoft EA

 Example:

-Using comprehensive benchmarking data, an industrial manufacturer aimed for and achieved a 15% cost reduction and inclusion of Teams Phone at a strategically predefined price point.
+Using comprehensive benchmarking data, an industrial manufacturer aimed for and achieved a 15% cost reduction, as well as the inclusion of Teams Phone at a strategically predefined price point.

 Negotiation